AnyChart/docs.anychart.com/Working_with_Data/Data_Sets.md

 dataSet.append({"x": "New Point", "value": 16000, "fill": "#ef6c00"});
 ```

-**To insert a row**, call {api:anychart.data.Set#insert}insert(){api} and pass two parameters: a row and the index (0 by default) indicating the position in the dataSet where you want to place the row.
+**To insert a row**, call {api:anychart.data.Set#insert}insert(){api} and pass two parameters: a row and the index (0 by default) indicating the position in the data set where you want to place the row.
 Negative indexes count backwards from the end of the data set.

 ```
 var mapping = dataSet.mapAs({x: 0, value: 1, fill: 2});